zuyux/sphinx-canisters/README.md

 The **sphinx-canisters** repository contains 🌐 Internet Computer (ICP) canisters that interact with **Stacks blockchain contracts** for managing 🌍 decentralized question-and-response sessions.
 The canisters automate operations like ✅ checking if a question has timed out, ⛔ closing questions, 🤖 calling OpenAI for evaluation, and 💸 transferring rewards to participants.

 The main components of the repository include:
-- `requestor.mo`: Handles interactions with the Stacks contracts, calls 🤖 OpenAI API to evaluate responses, and manages the flow of the Sphinx process.
+- `cerebellum.mo`: Handles interactions with the Stacks contracts, calls 🤖 OpenAI API to evaluate responses, and manages the flow of the Sphinx process.
 - `secman.mo`: A 🔒 secret manager canister for securely storing API 🔑 keys and private 🔑 keys.

 ## ⚙️ Functionality